Ian Burchnall: Östersund

 During his time at Leeds, Burchnall had met Graham Potter, Östersund's former coach.
 Through this contact, Burchnall became Potter's successor, taking over as head coach in the summer of 2018.
 In Burchnall's first season as manager he led the team to a 6th-place finish and 49 points, just 1 point and a place below the club record set the year before by Potter.
 The second season started with a club record return of points after the first 8 games.
 Despite challenges off the field Burchnall was widely credited with keeping the club in the Allsvenskan ensuring top flight football for the next season.
-In the summer of 2020 Burchnall stepped down as manager citing personal reasons to return to England and a clear difference in the clubs future vision.
+In the summer of 2020 Burchnall stepped down as manager citing personal reasons to return to England and a clear difference in the club's future vision.
 The supporter club hosted a party to thank Burchnall for his time in Ostersund.

 Notts County

 On 25 March 2021, Burchnall was appointed as head coach of National League side Notts County.
-In his first game in charge, on 27 March 2021, Notts County were beaten by part-time team Hornchurch in the semifinal of the FA Trophy.
+In his first game in charge, on 27 March 2021, Notts County were beaten by part-time team Hornchurch in the semi-final of the FA Trophy.
 Burchnall won his first game as Notts County head coach on 2 April 2021, beating fellow National League side Wrexham.
-During the rest of April, Notts lost 4 of their next 6 games, resulting in the club falling outside of the playoffs positions.
+During the rest of April, Notts lost 4 of their next 6 games, resulting in the club falling outside of the play-offs.
 Results improved during May, with Notts winning 5 of their last 8 matches sending the Magpies to a 5th-place league finish.

-Notts then faced local rivals Chesterfield in the National League play off quarter finals, they came from behind to win the game 3-2 with a late goal from defender Mark Ellis.
+Notts then faced local rivals Chesterfield in the National League play-off quarter-finals, they came from behind to win the game 3–2 with a late goal from defender Mark Ellis.
+However, Notts County were eliminated by Torquay United in the semi-finals, 4–2 after extra time.

-The play off semi finals saw Torquay FC host Notts County at Plainmoor on 12 June 2021.
-The game ended 2-2 meaning extra time would be needed to settle the tie.
-Torquay scored twice during this period and won the game 4–2.
-Torquay advanced to the 2021 National League final whilst Notts remained in their division for the 2021/2022 Season.